The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Introduction

-In this article, we will survey recent advances in the development of neuromechanical digital twins and their applications to neuroscience, with a focus on studies published within the past five years while also including older works on simulation infrastructure that are still actively used today and review articles on foundational studies.
-An overview of the works reviewed is available in \textbf{\autoref{tab:summary}}.
-We organize the review along five major themes: (1) inferring unmeasurable variables from experimental data, (2) hypothesis testing by simulating forward-engineered models, (3) studying closed-loop behavior \textit{in silico}, (4) dialog with robotics and the newly emerging field of NeuroAI, and (5) applications in healthcare.
+In this review, we survey recent advances in biorealistic neuromechanical models and their applications to neuroscience, focusing primarily on work from the past five years while including widely used simulation tools and foundational studies.
+Our aim is to highlight opportunities for fundamental neuroscience and its dialogue with robotics and artificial systems.
+A summary of reviewed work is provided in \textbf{\autoref{tab:summary}}.
+We organize our perspective around five themes: (1) inferring unmeasurable variables from experimental data, (2) hypothesis testing by simulating forward-engineered models, (3) studying closed-loop behavior, (4) synergies with robotics and NeuroAI, and (5) healthcare applications.